cyruscuenca/gpars3/README.md

 https://www.youtube.com/watch?v=ibm2scWGx3Q

-In the future, I'll post a coule tuturials to make it easier to make a LEGO 3D printer.
+In the future, I'll post a couple tuturials to make it easier to make a LEGO 3D printer.

 ## Configuration